umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

   <img src="/img/git/13.png" />
 </p>

 If you believe your work on that branch is done and you're ready to merge that branch into main, you can click the 'Compare & pull request' button above.
-Now create your pull request:
+Now create your pull request detailing the changes you've made:

 <p align="center">
   <img src="/img/git/14.png" />